Sirpur-Chanda Gond Dynasty

 Kesar Singh

-Restored order, enhanced irrigation, and administrative reforms.
+Restored order, enhanced irrigation, and implemented administrative reforms.

 Dinkar (Dinakar) Singh